 - Template folders cannot have subfolders (unless they are manually created, then they will follow the rules of custom folders).

 - These folders must be profiled manually.
 They will inherit their access and profiles from the workspace, but not from a workspace template.

 - A workspace Refresh will ignore any custom folders.

 - If the workspace is reset or deleted, any custom folders will be deleted, and the folders' contents will be unfiled.
 The folders will not be re-created.

-Many customers may have a single folder tree on each workspace that contains a legacy folder structure.
+Many firms may have a single folder tree on each workspace that contains a legacy folder structure.
 In these cases, some of the implications below may not apply.

-Below we list several implications of using a "mixed" configuration of folders and filters together.
+Below are several implications of using a "mixed" configuration of folders and filters together:

 - If the folder is profiled, anything that gets filed into that folder will inherit the profile of that folder.
 Sometimes users will inadvertently profile the folder incorrectly and then import a large number of documents into it and then users cannot find the documents by searching because they are not profiled correctly.

-- If a user Deletes a workspace, any folders on that workspace will be permanently deleted and the documents inside will be un-filed.
+- If the workspace is deleted, any folders on that workspace will be permanently deleted and the documents inside will be un-filed.